 At this stage, you will see the same options as above.
 Now, select Reinstall macOS.

 How to access Internet Recovery

 1. Start following the steps outlined above based on the model of a Mac that you possess.
 If your normal Recovery isn’t available, it will automatically redirect you to Internet Recovery.

 2. After a few seconds, a globe will appear onscreen with the text: Starting Internet Recovery.
 This may take a while.

 Note: This is your computer entering Internet Recovery; it is not yet reinstalling macOS.

 3. You will then be given a network list to choose your internet connection for the download.
 Press the check mark to continue or hit Enter once you have selected your network.

 4. You will be asked to resubmit the network password even if you have previously connected to it, so make sure you have it available.
 Hit Enter or the check mark symbol to continue.

 5. The screen will then show the image of a globe again, as well as a status bar.
-This is your computer sending the information about its original state to Apple to request the appropriate drivers and may take some time depending on your internet connection.
+This is your computer sending the information about its original state to Apple to request the appropriate drivers.
+It may take some time, depending on your internet connection.

 6. Once complete, you will see the same Utilities screen as the regular recovery mode, which gives you the same options to restore your system.